ayushiawesome10/ayushiawesome10.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Data Scientist at Microsoft India working on problems in NLP and Data Science.
-Our team powers the Bing's People Also Ask experience which involves showing related question and answers for a given query solving intents in query exploration and reformulation.
-I am working on multilingual techniques for enabling PAA in non-English markets.
+Our team powers the Bing's People Also Ask experience which involves showing related question and answers at scale for a given user query helping users in tasks such as query exploration and reformulation.
+I work on data science and deep learning techniques to improve the coverage and relevance of our experience and also work on universalizing our stack across multiple markets and languages.

-I am passionate about the applications of AI and Deep Learning to the field of Computer Vision, Natural Language Processing and Speech Recognition.
+Prior to joining Microsoft, I did my internships at Microsoft Research Labs India and The University of Calgary as an undergraduate student from PES Institute of Technology where I completed my Bachelors in Computer Science and Engineering in 2017.
+I am passionate about the applications of AI and Deep Learning in the field of Computer Vision and Natural Language Processing and I am always on the lookout for interesting problems and challanges.

-I graduated with a Bachelors in Computer Science and Engineering from PES Institute of Technology, Bangalore in 2017.

-I did a 3 month research intern in Canada and have been to Japan as a student delegate and would love to travel and explore the world.
-I play drums and keyboard.
-I have also played tabla and badminton professionally.
+I love to travel and would like to explore the world one day.
+I play drums and keyboard and have played tabla and badminton professionally.